-Mrs. F. Elliott Dies In 93rd Year A well known and highly esteemed resident of North Oxford and Ingersoll, in the person of Mrs. Fanny Oliver-Elliott, of 110 Charles Street West, passed away in Alexandra Hospital on Sunday, May 7th.
-She had been in ill health for several months and seriously ill for the past month.
-Born in Cartmale, England, she was in her 93rd year and was a daughter of the late Mr. and a daughter of the late Mr. and Mrs. W. Williamson, and came to Ingersoil with her family 66 years ago.
-Following her marriage to the late Edward Oliver, she resided in North Oxford for a number of years.
-Mr. Oliver predeceased her in 1911 and in 1925 she married the late Richard Ellott of North Oxford whose death occurred in 1929.
-In 1948 Mrs. Oliver-Elliott moved to Ingersoil where she had since resided.
-A charter member of the Admiral McDougall Chapter I.O.D.E., also a member of the Dickson's Corners' Ladies Aid, Mrs. Oliver-Elliott, took an active part in both organizations.
+Mrs. F. Elliott Dies In 93rd Year A well known and highly es-teemed resident of North Oxford and Ingersoll, in the person of Mrs. Fanny Oliver-Elliott, of 110 Charles Street West, passed away in Alexandra Hospital on Sunday, May 7th.
+She had been in ill health for several months and scriously ill for the past month.
+Cartmale, England, she was in her 93rd year and was a daughter of the late Mr. and Mrs. W. Williamson, and came to ngersoil with her family 66 years Following her marriage to late Edward Oliver, she re Oliver, she resided in North Oxford for a num ber of years.
+Mr. Oliver prede-ceased her in 1911 and in 1925 she married the late Richard E!liott of North Oxford whose death occurred in 1929, In 1948 Mrs. Oliver-Elliott moved to Ingrsoll where she had since resided.
+A charter member of the A charter member of the Admiral McDougail Chapter I.O.D.E., also a member of the Dickson's Corners' Ladies Aid, Mrs. Oliver-Elliott, took an active part in both organizations.
 She had always taken a keen interest in community affairs, and her kindly and friendly nature had endeared her to a large circle of friends.

 110 Charles St W - Fannie's Ingersoll home she shared with son Robert Oliver.
-Richard Elliott, Reeve of North Oxford, Mrs. Elliott, and Mr. and Mrs. Wm.
+Richard Elliott, Reeve of North Oxford, Mrs. Elliott and Mr. and Mrs. Wm.
 Hutchison are away on a trip to Chicago and other places.
 Fannie is buried with her first husband Edward Oliver.
 Richard and Elsie are buried in the John Elliott Jr plot, Fanny is also named on the stone.

 1909 Photo of some of John Elliott Jr and Alice Richardson's children: Standing L - R: Richard Seldon Elliott (1868-1929), Maria Jane Elliott Bailey (1865-1943) and George Edward Elliott (1863-1936).
 Seated L - R: James Gilroy Elliott (1861-1923), unknown and Charles Brooks Elliott (1855 - 1920).
 Photo and names suppled by John Schaw of the Owen Forbes Elliott family, a direct descendant of the John Elliott Jr family via son George Edward Elliott.
 The photo is noted as being taken by Ingersoll photographer Frank Kilborn in 1909.
-The elderly man in the middle front needs a name, any positive identification would be appreciated.
+Speculation is that the unknown man seated in the front center may have been eldest surviving son Thomas who resided in Guelph (1852-1912).
+Any positive identification would be appreciated.
 It is interesting to note the different paths that family arms take.
 The Prouse family were prominent for generations in Dereham as farmers.
 On the other hand, the John Elliott Jr. family had twelve children and only one remained a local N Oxford farmer.
 End of Book 6.